What is Written

 to the cotton fields. back

-. is eye is iris is the iris’s
+to the kitchen. is eye is iris is the iris’s

 full petal lips. is their diffident curl.